Barnold8/Barnold8/README.md

 > Lua :           2.33%   <br /><br />
-**NOTE: keep in mind some of these langs will derive from code libraries and other dependancies** **SIDE NOTE: this wont add up to 100% because I kept some irrelevant data out**
+**NOTE: keep in mind some of these langs will derive from code libraries and other dependancies** **SIDE NOTE: this wont add up to 100% because I kept some irrelevant data out** **SIDE SIDE NOTE: if this isnt updated recently, then the percentages wont be accurate**